joseronierison/go_algorithms/search/README.md

 END
 ```

-As you can see for the example with 10000 itens, instead of iterating 10ˆ3 times on the array, with a binary search is possible to itarete 14 in the worst case.
+As you can see for the example with 10000 itens, instead of iterating 10ˆ3 times on the array, with a binary search is possible to iterate 14 in the worst case.
 `O(log n)`

 ## Implementation